 In addition to working at NTU, Anne is a member of the British Exploring Society and has lead on various expeditions to Arctic Norway, Svalbard, and the Himalayas as a science leader.
 She is also the Deputy Chair of the Postgraduate Forum for the British Society for Geomorphology.

 Sponsors and collaborators

-Anne is working with Simon Cook from Manchester Metropolitan University who is one of her supervisors for her PhD.
+Anne is working with Simon Cook from Dundee University who is one of her supervisors for her PhD.